andresmaopal/data-lake-staging-engine/README.md

 ### 3.2 Add a Lambda Layer to a Lambda who requires it

-As this solutions moves each triggered file to a partitioned folder (on Raw) and makes a parquet copy (on Staging.
+As this solutions moves each triggered file to a partitioned folder (on Raw) and makes a parquet copy (on Staging).
 An external Python library is required, so for this solution we are going to use [AWS Data Wrangler](https://github.com/awslabs/aws-data-wrangler/ ) which is a data utility belt with several ETL functions.

 In order to do that we need to create a [Lambda Layer](https://docs.aws.amazon.com/lambda/latest/dg/configuration-layers.html) to attach it into the CopyFileFromRawToStaging Lambda.